 - 1. For purposes of this section a "Housing Provider" shall only include a Housing Provider that is a natural person who has at least a 50% ownership interest in the property and the Housing Provider shall provide to the Program Administrator documentation that the Housing Provider meets the definition of Housing Provider as provided in this paragraph.
 For purposes of this paragraph, a "natural person" means a human being but may also include a living, family or similar trust where the natural person is identified in the title of the trust. - 2.
-No action to terminate a tenancy based on an "owner move-in" may take place if there is a vacant Rental Unit on the property and the vacant Rental Unit is comparable in size, amenities and, as to a Tenant who is disabled, accessibility, to the Rental Unit for which the action to terminate the tenancy is sought. - The notice terminating the tenancy shall set forth the name and relationship to the Housing Provider of the person intended to occupy the Rental Unit. - 4.
+No action to terminate a tenancy based on an "owner move-in" may take place if there is a vacant Rental Unit on the property and the vacant Rental Unit is comparable in size and amenities to the Rental Unit for which the action to terminate the tenancy is sought. - 3.
+The notice terminating the tenancy shall set forth the name and relationship to the Housing Provider of the person intended to occupy the Rental Unit. - 4.
 The Housing Provider or the enumerated relative must intend in good faith to move into the Rental Unit within 60 days after the Tenant vacates and to occupy the Rental Unit as a primary residence for at least one year. - 5.
-If the Housing Provider or enumerated relative specified on the notice terminating the tenancy fails to occupy the Rental Unit within 60 days after the Tenant vacates, or within a reasonable time not to exceed 45 days from the date of the certificate of occupancy if a building permit has been issued to remodel or renovate the Rental Unit following the Tenant's vacancy, or if the Housing Provider or enumerated relative vacates the Rental Unit without good cause before occupying the Rental Unit for one year, the Housing Provider shall: - a) Offer the Rental Unit to the Tenant who vacated it and at the same Rent that was in effect at the time the Tenant vacated the Rental Unit; and - b) Pay to the Tenant all reasonable and documented expenses incurred in moving to and from the Rental Unit, to the extent such expenses exceed the relocation assistance the Housing Provider has already paid to the Tenant as provided in Section 6-58.150.
+If the Housing Provider or enumerated relative specified on the notice terminating the tenancy fails to occupy the Rental Unit within 60 days after the Tenant vacates or if the Housing Provider or enumerated relative vacates the Rental Unit without good cause before occupying the Rental Unit for one year, the Housing Provider shall:

+a) Offer the Rental Unit to the Tenant who vacated it and at the same Rent that was in effect at the time the Tenant vacated the Rental Unit; and b) Pay to the Tenant all reasonable and documented expenses incurred in moving to and from the Rental Unit, to the extent such expenses exceed the relocation assistance the Housing Provider has already paid to the Tenant as provided in Section 6-58.150.